lalten/SurfacePen/README.md

 # SurfacePen
-Use the Microsoft Surface BLE Pen to do something different than opening OneNote
+Use the Microsoft Surface BLE Pen to do something different than opening OneNote.

+## Intro ##
+The purple Surface Pen button normally launches OneNote.
+I don't really use OneNote, but I find it interesting to control my tablet "remotely".

-I used the [Microsoft SysInternals Process Monitor](https://technet.microsoft.com/sysinternals/bb896645) to find out what actually happens when you press the pen's purple button.
+I used Microsoft SysInternal's [Process Monitor](https://technet.microsoft.com/sysinternals/bb896645) to find out what actually happens when you press the pen's purple button.

 ## How it works ##